Having a question? Feel free to get in touch with us and we’ll get back to you as soon as we can!

 This is an issue that can be caused by Windows Defender under rare circumstances.
 Try disabling all parts of Windows Defender and then put in your license key again.
 If the problem persists, shoot us a message via the support form!

 On Windows, USB-MIDI Devices can only be used by one application at a time.
-Go to the midi device manager of your DAW and deactivate the keyboard in your DAW.
+So make sure that your DAW or any other MIDI Software you might use does not use your controller as an active input.

 To still use the controller in the conventional way you can use Divisimate as a kind of MIDI-merger and use the bypass function.